RestoredCDC/CDC_zim_mirror/README.md

 Let's create a service file that will achieve what we want.

-Create the file `/etc/systemd/system/cdcmirror.service` with the following contents:
+Create the file `/etc/systemd/system/cdcmirror.service` (with `sudo` privileges) with the following contents:

 ```
 [Unit]